External ballistics: Predictions of various methods

+G1 & G7

+These two models presuppose (distinct) assumptions about the shape of the bullet.

 The traditional Siacci/Mayevski G1 drag curve model prediction method generally yields more optimistic results compared to the modern Doppler radar test derived drag coefficients (C_{d}) prediction method.
 At 300 m range the differences will be hardly noticeable, but at 600 m and beyond the differences grow over 10 m/s (32.8 ft/s) projectile velocity and gradually become significant.

 At 1500 m range the projectile velocity predictions deviate 25 m/s (82.0 ft/s), which equates to a predicted total drop difference of 125.6 cm (49.4 in) or 0.83 mil (2.87 moa) at 50° latitude.